Messi Connect

 Some queries must be resolved in less than 24 hours, while urgent ones need responses in under 3 hours.

-2. Capacity to handle high volume requests
+2. Capacity to handle high-volume requests

 The system must handle a high volume of daily requests efficiently and consistently.